ZingChak

 A step-up SIP calculator increases monthly investment every year, usually aligned with salary growth.
 This often reduces the initial monthly burden while still helping reach the same financial goal over time.

-Why CAGR Matters
+Why Expected Return Matters

 Monthly SIP Sensitivity by Rate